Our community commitment

 Addressing concerns within our community

 The first step should be to establish the individual’s awareness and understanding of the situation.
-It is possible that people may have forgotten or simply not given thought to the requirements, or that they weren’t clear that they had in some way breached them.
+It is possible that people may not understand, have forgotten or simply not given thought to the requirements, or that they weren’t clear that they had in some way breached them.